 Finally, having come this long way, place your trust in Allah when you have made your decision, and in sha’ Allah, it will be the start of a productive chapter of your lives.

-In terms of your concerns about marrying someone within your family circle and having family involvement, this may sometimes be the case; however, it is important not to worry too much about this.
-This can, in fact, be something that you discuss with the man you are considering (i.e. importance of maintaining privacy of family matters) among other important issues you will discuss, and questions you will ask.
+In terms of your concerns about marrying someone within your family circle and having family involvement, this may sometimes be the case.
+However, it is important not to worry too much about this.
+This can, in fact, be something that you discuss with the man you are considering (i.e. the importance of maintaining the privacy of family matters) among other important issues you will discuss, and questions you will ask.

-In terms of whether you should wait for the other brother to come forward with a proposal, the Prophet (peace be upon him) said: “I do not see for those who love each other, except to marry”, meaning if a man and woman love one another, they should marry as any intimate relationship outside of marriage in Islam is not permitted.
+In terms of whether you should wait for the other brother to come forward with a proposal, if a man and woman love one another, they should marry as an intimate relationship outside of marriage in Islam is not permitted.
 If your heart is really set on this other potential proposal as you mentioned, you could consider sending the message with a friend that you may have another proposal coming through in order to see if the brother is seriously considering marriage.
-This is, in fact, how our mother Khadijah approached the Prophet (peace be upon him) with her interest in marriage; she sent a friend to ask him whether he would be interested in marrying Khadijah (may Allah be pleased with her).
+This is, in fact, how our mother Khadijah approached the Prophet with her interest in marriage; she sent a friend to ask him whether he would be interested in marrying Khadijah.